erhant/crypto-notes/content/zklearning/3-programming-zkps.md

 # Tutorial: ZoKrates - Compiling Programs to Circuits

 In the Circom example, we wrote the circuit ourselves.
 In the Arkworks example, we used a nice high-level language but still had to explicitly specify the wiring and constraints.
-What if we could have a programming language, that takes in a program and compiles it to R1CS with all it’s wires and constraints?
+What if we could have a programming language, that takes in a program and compiles it to R1CS with all it's wires and constraints?

 Meet ZoKrates, a tool that does what we have just described.